 - Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation ('Rivers with floating vegetation dominated by water-crowfoot.
-This habitat type is typically characterised by the abundance of the water-crowfoots Ranunculus spp., subgenus Batrachium (Ranunculus fluitans, R. penicillatus ssp. penicillatus, R. penicillatus ssp. pseudofluitans, and R. peltatus and its hybrids); and - Its population of Desmoulin's whorl snail (Vertigo moulinsiana), white clawed crayfish (Austropotamobius pallipes), brook lamprey (Lampetra planeri) and bullhead (Cottus gobio).
+This habitat type is typically characterised by the abundance of the water-crowfoots Ranunculus spp., subgenus Batrachium (Ranunculus fluitans, R. penicillatus ssp. penicillatus, R. penicillatus, spp., spenicillatus, and the penicillatus and its hybrids); - Its population of Desmoulin's whorl snail (Vertigo moulinsiana), white clawed crayfish (Austropotamobius pallipes), brook lamprey (Lampetra planeri) and bullhead (Cottus gobio).